alfhanDev/Python-Learning/notes/python-get-started.md

-#Python Get Started
+# Python Get Started

 ---

-##The Python Command Line
+## The Python Command Line

-To test a short amount of code in python sometimes it is quickest and easiest not to write the code in a file.
-This is made possible because Python can be run as a command line itself.
+To test a short amount of code in Python, sometimes it is quickest and easiest not to write the code in a file.
+This is possible because Python can run as a command line itself.

 ---

-##File Type
+## File Type

-The correct Python file extension is .py
+The correct Python file extension is **.py**.